Estimating the limiting shape of bivariate scaled sample clouds: with additional benefits of self-consistent inference for existing extremal dependence properties: Discussion

 We have discussed the possibility of having mixture structures in the extremal dependence, and there are different ways that this could arise.
 The framework of \cite{Simpson2020} identifies mixture structures where $X_1$ and $X_2$ can be simultaneously large but with the possibility of having each variable large while the other is of smaller order.
-Such a structure is indicated by $\eta=\max_{\delta<1}\tau_1(\delta)=\max_{\delta<1}\tau_2(\delta)=1$; examples of sets $G$ with this feature are given in the left plot of Figure~\ref{fig:mixtureExamples}, with $\delta^*=0.2$, and the asymmetric logistic copula in Figure~\ref{fig:gaugeEx}, with $\delta^*=0$.
-The framework of \cite{Tendijck2021} also allows for a mixture structure in the extremal dependence but with the possibility of $\eta<1$; this arises if $G$ intersects at least one of the lines $x_1=1$ and $x_2=1$ at more than one separate location, as in the central panel of Figure~\ref{fig:mixtureExamples}.
-Our estimator $\hat G$ was shown to be able to capture such non-convex shapes in the asymmetric logistic case, and therefore has the potential to be further exploited to test for mixture structures.
-To do this, the scaling/truncation step may need to be altered to ensure that $\hat G$ intersects $x_1=1$ and $x_2=1$ an appropriate number of times, perhaps by first testing for convexity of the radial quantile estimates over $w$.
-A further interesting mixture possibility considered by \cite{Tendijck2021} is that of sub-asymptotic mixture components, as in the right panel of Figure~\ref{fig:mixtureExamples}, where we can see that for large $X_1$, e.g., when $x_1=0.7$, there is a mixture of two possible ranges of $X_2$ values.
-In this case, the largest mixture component has a `point' at $(0.8,0.6)$ that does not reach the line $x_1=1$; this should also be taken into account if extending our approach as mentioned above.
+Such a structure is indicated by $\eta=\max_{\delta<1}\tau_1(\delta)=\max_{\delta<1}\tau_2(\delta)=1$; examples of sets $G$ with this feature are given in Figure~\ref{fig:mixtureExamples} (left) and the asymmetric logistic copula in Figure~\ref{fig:gaugeEx}.
+The framework of \cite{Tendijck2021} also allows for a mixture structure in the extremal dependence but with the possibility of $\eta<1$; this arises if $G$ intersects at least one of the lines $x_1=1$ and $x_2=1$ at more than one separate location, as in Figure~\ref{fig:mixtureExamples} (central).
+Our estimator $\hat G$ can capture such non-convex shapes in the asymmetric logistic case, and therefore has the potential to be further exploited to test for mixture structures.
+To do this, the scaling/truncation step may need to be altered to ensure that $\hat G$ intersects $x_1=1$ and $x_2=1$ an appropriately many times, perhaps by first testing for convexity of the radial quantile estimates over $w$.
+A further interesting mixture possibility considered by \cite{Tendijck2021} is that of sub-asymptotic mixture components, as in Figure~\ref{fig:mixtureExamples} (right), where for large $X_1$, e.g., when $x_1=0.7$, there is a mixture of two possible ranges of $X_2$ values.
+Here, the largest mixture component has a `point' at $(0.8,0.6)$ that does not reach the line $x_1=1$; this should also be taken into account if extending our approach as mentioned above.